O-T-O-Z/OldMaid/docs/model.md

 as well as the number of each card type in the deck.
 Player 0 has 3 cards, and there are only 3 different card types in the game, hence the hand of player 0 is known to be {K, Q, J}.
-While player 0 cannot yet distinguish between the worlds in which player 1 has a K and player 2 has a K, players 1 and 2 can, as they know their own hand.
+While player 0 cannot yet distinguish between the worlds in which player 1 has a King and player 2 has a King, players 1 and 2 can, as they know their own hand.
 Hence, player 2 chooses player 0 to draw a card from, as they have a higher chance of drawing a card that is in their hand.
 The card drawn is a Jack.